dotnet/docs/docs/architecture/maui/authentication-and-authorization.md

 - Accessing a resource with IdentityServer is achieved by the mobile app requesting an _access_ token, which allows access to an API resource.
 Clients request access tokens and forward them to the API.
 Access tokens contain information about the client and the user, if present.
 APIs then use that information to authorize access to their data.

 > [!NOTE]
-> A client must be registered with IdentityServer before it can request tokens.
+> A client must be registered with IdentityServer before it can successfully request tokens.
+For more information on adding clients, see [Defining Clients](https://identityserver4.readthedocs.io/en/latest/topics/clients.html).

 ### Adding IdentityServer to a web application